How To Become a Licensed Real Estate Agent in New York

 The standard split is to split in half the commission between the buyer’s broker, which would be 3%, and the seller’s broker, which is 3%.

-5% commission is also relatively common.
+A 5% commission is also relatively joint.

 However, you can expect to find commission as low as 3% on a deal period for everyone involved--meaning both the seller's and buyer's agents might take away 1.5% (if the selling agent wants to split it 50/50) each.

-Remember that the 1.5% is then split with each agent's respective brokerage, whether that's 80/20, 50/50, or 40/60.
+Remember that the 1.5% is split with each agent's respective brokerage, whether 80/20, 50/50, or 40/60.

-Normally, new agents will collect fractions from deals they help out with.
+Usually, new agents will collect fractions from deals they help out with.

 A sponsoring broker who wants to work with you will offer this more tempting commission rather than going with the 50/50 split.